appcelerator-forks/mattapperson.TiUIwrapper/README.md

 The `example/` folder contains a very simple `app.js` as a proof-of-concept.
 You can copy that file into a new project, then run the project to see how it works.

-For now you also need to copy in the blank `TiUIwrapper.js` file too...
-I will fix that ASAP

 # To-DO

 See the issues tab...